xdevplatform/SnowBotDev/docs/tutorial.md

 + SnowBotDev/app/config/data/photos/photos.csv - Contents: file name, description
   + Note that since the description can contain commas, semi-colons are used as the delimiter.

-Thh actual photos need to be stored here: SnowBotDev/app/config/data/photos/*.jpg.
+The actual photos need to be stored here: SnowBotDev/app/config/data/photos/*.jpg.

 ### Adding attachments to Direct Messages <a id="attachments" class="tall">&nbsp;</a>